 The Java and .NET interfaces depend on these Microsoft runtime libraries.
 When you build your own Windows application for the Adobe PDF Library, you need to copy these files to the same folder where you copy Datalogics.PDFL.dll.

 There are three optional plug-ins with supporting DLL files:

 |DL180XPS2PDF.ppi||XPS to PDF conversion|

 These two DLL files are needed if you want to use the plug-ins:

 The files found in the folders under \Resources are used for a variety of operations, including creating/setting text and extracting or parsing content.
-Most of these are font files, and some of them are quite large.
-Datalogics recommends that you include all of the resources in the \Resources tree with your distribution.
-If, however, you need to limit the total size of the files included in your application, some of the components in the \Resources folder can be removed.
+Most of these are font files.
+Datalogics recommends that you include all of the resources in the Resources tree with your distribution.
+If, however, you need to limit the total size of the files included in your application, some of the components in the Resources folder can be removed.

 - Font.
 This folder includes CJKV fonts.
 These are Multi-byte (16 bit) character fields mostly used by Chinese, Japanese, Korean, and Vietnamese characters (CJKV).
 Thus a CJKV character is twice as wide as a normal single-byte character space.
 The double byte character field is needed because these languages have so many characters that a single 8 bit character field is not enough to represent all of them, but the font files that result tend to be larger than typical fonts.
 You can leave these files out of your distribution package if you will not be processing documents with CJKV content.

 - CMap .
 Some fonts in PDF files use predefined mappings between character encodings and specific, predefined character identifier sets.
 These mappings are called Character Maps (CMaps), and we recommend that they all be included with your distribution, even though they can be quite large.